stuarthayhurst/kernel-notify/README.md

 ## Dependencies:
  * curl
  * notify-send / libnotify4 / libnotify-bin (Used for notifications)
- * dpkg / rpm (Optional for better system integration, used in kernel removal)
+ * dpkg & apt (Optional for better system integration, used in kernel removal)

 ## Config:
  * Read a value:   `kernel-notify -c CFGVALUE`